Group Classes

 Sports

-This group class covers the foundations for individual obstacle skills, the start of sequencing, and building confident, happy teamwork and listening skills.
+After you’ve completed Agility Foundations, it’s time to learn about obstacles!
+This group class covers the foundations for individual obstacle skills, various handling techniques and when to use them, and building confident, happy teamwork and listening skills.
 There will be both group (all dogs out at once) and individual (one dog working at a time) time during this class as appropriate, adjusting week by week.
+Obstacles will be adjusted for safety for younger dogs as needed.

 Class is 6 weeks long (90 mins/week), utilizes positive reinforcement, and is appropriate for all non-reactive dogs 12 months and older.